 If you miss a week of mowing or rain causes faster growth, you can: mow the top 1/3 of the grass every two days until you reach the desired height; add heavy clippings to your garden as mulch; mix clippings into the soil; or compost the grass.

 Water your lawn only in the early morning or later evening to avoid excessive evaporation, and water infrequently to let the grass develop a strong root system.
-Livingston’s water conservation ordinance (PDF) restricts lawn watering to 3 days per week, in the morning/evening depending on type of sprinkler.
+Livingston’s water conservation ordinance (PDF) restricts lawn watering to three days per week, in the morning/evening depending on type of sprinkler.

 Do not over-fertilize.
 Apply smaller quantities of fertilizer more frequently.
 Grasscycling makes lawns greener and healthier, decreases yard waste, reduces the need for fertilizers, and helps the environment.